Documentation

 Slots

-Slots enable you to render components through props instead of declaring an array of blocks in the Store Theme.
-Its simplicity removes the need for the allowed property in the interface file and enlights your code, increasing the flexibility when developing a new storefront component.
+Slots allow you to render components through props instead of declaring an array of blocks in the Store Theme.
+Its simplicity removes the need for the allowed property in the interface file and lightens your code, increasing flexibility when developing a new storefront component.

 You can learn more about Slots here.